Tim Sherwood: Aston Villa

 On 14 February 2015, Sherwood was appointed as the new manager of Aston Villa.
 The announcement was made via the club's official Twitter page, following the sacking of Paul Lambert on 11 February.
 Although he attended the following day's 2–1 win over Leicester City in the FA Cup and gave a half-time team-talk, his first game in official control of the team was at home to Stoke City almost a week later.
 Villa lost the game 2–1 after a 93rd-minute penalty from Victor Moses.
 After also losing his second game in charge, this time going down 1–0 to Newcastle United, Sherwood's first win came on 3 March 2015 against West Midlands rivals West Bromwich Albion.
 The game finished 2–1, with Christian Benteke scoring a last-minute penalty, which shadowed the decision that went against Villa in the Stoke game.
 Sherwood led Villa to Wembley for the first time since 2010 just four days later, after winning 2–0 in the FA cup quarter-final again against West Bromwich Albion.
 Sherwood then led Villa to a third straight win, a 4–0 away win over relegation rivals Sunderland in which all goals were scored in the first half.
 On 19 April 2015, Aston Villa reached the FA Cup Final for the first time since 2000, coming from behind to defeat Liverpool 2–1 in their semi-final at Wembley.
 However, they went on to lose the final 4–0 to Arsenal.
-After losing six consecutive matches, including a nine-game win-less run which left the team 19th in the table, Sherwood was sacked on 25 October 2015.
+After losing six consecutive matches, including a nine-game winless run which left the team 19th in the table, Sherwood was sacked on 25 October 2015.